milvus-io/bootcamp/EN_solutions/item_based_recommend/README.md

 # README

-This project will no longer be maintained and updated, and the latest content will be updated at https://github.com/zilliz-bootcamp/item_based_recommend

-This project combines milvus and bert to implement an item-based text recommendation system.
+This project combines milvus1.0 and bert to implement an item-based text recommendation system.

 ## Data Introduction